 Take in the beautiful cityscape with a stroll along the Chicago Riverwalk, where you can enjoy a waterside meal, sip a drink or set out on an architecture cruise on the Chicago River.
 Take the children to Lincoln Park Zoo, Navy Pier and Wrigley Field, three iconic and family-friendly attractions, or rent bikes and pedal along the 29-kilometer Lakefront Trail.

-Tour the Neighborhoods
+Tour the Neighborhoods in Chicago

 Each of Chicago’s 77 neighborhoods offers a distinct experience.
 Ethnic and immigrant enclaves, such as Chinatown, Little Italy, Avondale, Andersonville, Pilsen and Lincoln Square, reflect the city’s multicultural influences, from German and Polish to Mexican and Chinese.
 Check out neighborhood bars and live music in Bucktown and Wicker Park.
 Uptown’s historic theaters, music halls and Art Deco buildings make it a cultural playground.
 The Loop is Chicago’s bustling downtown district, where you’ll find must-see landmarks and plentiful options for dining, shopping and nightlife.